My Story: Pharmacist to Freelance Medical Writer and Business Owner

 Today I have complete control over my schedule.
 I work as much or as little as I want.
 I make well over double my pharmacist hourly rate from my previous job.

 My last official day as an employed pharmacist was May 31, 2022, and I have never looked back since.

 Today I have complete control over my schedule and I have more time with my family.

 I have more time with my family, I work less, and I make more money than if I was working full-time as a W2 employee in the pharmacy profession.

 I am truly thankful for the path that has taken me here.
 The good times and the bad were all important in reaching the point of being a successful self-employed business owner.

 I have developed personally, and I feel like I can more fully use my best skills to contribute to society.

 The great thing is, I believe that anyone can achieve the income and freedom they want in their life.
 You need desire, a definite outcome, a plan, and the motivation to do what it takes to get there.

 Everything won’t be clear at first.
 It definitely wasn’t for me.
-But persistence and hard work on the right inputs, small, simple, and steady over time, can get you to where you want to be in life.
+But with persistence and hard work on the right inputs, and small, simple, and steady effort over time, can get you to where you want to be in life.